chav-ngvyen/NLP_tvtropes/README.md

 In order to understand the trope "the dragon," you would have to understand what a "Big Bad" is, what "Number Two" is (surprise, it's not *smallest and only even prime number*), what "The Lancer" is, what an "Evil Counterpart" is, and finally, what a "Foil" is. [^2]

- ## Technical Language Processing with TVTropes <a name = 'tlp'>

-  * Why we can't use standard NLP tools for TVTropes

-Because trope world is different from Google News world (also known as [real life](https://tvtropes.org/pmwiki/pmwiki.php/Main/RealLife)), we shouldn't use Google's Word2Vec word embedding on TVTropes data.

-==Insert Embedding Example from Tensorboard==

-  *
 #### Sidebar: What are *real* dragons, then? <a name='real'>
 "Real" dragons (yes I did write *real dragons*) have their own trope [Our Dragons Are Different](https://tvtropes.org/pmwiki/pmwiki.php/Main/OurDragonsAreDifferent), which is just a sarcastic way to name the differences in Eastern and Western depictions of dragons.
 We'll get back to sarcasm later. <a name = 'real'>

+ ## Technical Language Processing with TVTropes <a name = 'tlp'>

+  ### Why we shouldn't use standard NLP tools for TVTropes <a name = 'nlp'>

+Because "trope world" is different from Google News world (also known as [real life](https://tvtropes.org/pmwiki/pmwiki.php/Main/RealLife)), we shouldn't use Google's Word2Vec word embedding on TVTropes data.
+Common English words on TVTropes have alternate meanings and subtext, so it is best to train word embeddings on the TVTropes corpus directly.

+For example, below is a screenshot of words closest to "dragon" in the Google Word2Vec 10k embedding.
+Click ==here== for the interactive version.

+==Insert Embedding Example for "dragon" from Tensorboard==

+Because of this I am interested in using TVTropes as a **technical language corpus to train custom word embeddings**.

+  ### Caveats & concerns <a name = 'caveats'>

+ 1. Stopwords: the word "the" on TVTropes shouldn't be dropped blindly as a stopword - ["The Dragon"](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheDragon), ["The Heavy"](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheHeavy), ["The Ditz"](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheDitz), ["The Load"](https://tvtropes.org/pmwiki/pmwiki.php/Main/TheLoad) are all trope names. <a name='stopwords'>

+ 2. Sarcasm: There is a lot of sarcasm and subtext in the text of TVTropes pages.
+In their ("Naming A Trope" guide)[https://tvtropes.org/pmwiki/pmwiki.php/Administrivia/NamingATrope], TVTropes admins encourage "clever" trope names that incorporate "portmanteau words, alliteration, rhyming, puns and cultural references". <a name = 'sarcasm'>

 ## Footnotes: